EV and ICE novated leases are functionally different products

 The single most important distinction is this:

 This is not a minor technicality.
-FBT exemption produces cost difference of thousands of dollars per year.
+It fundamentally changes how much of the vehicle’s cost can be funded using pre-tax income.
+In most cases, FBT exemption produces cost differences of thousands of dollars per year.

 How ICE novated leases actually work